- What are smart domain folders?

 Smart folders give you a way to group your domains.
 With our smart domain folders, you can more easily set Whois records, name server settings, renew options, and transfer locks for a group of domains.
 How do I create a smart folder?
 How do I move domains in and out of smart folders?

-- How do I enter the intended use for my .SCOT domain?
+- How do I enter a TXT record for my domain?

 - How do I forward to an IDN or URL with non-Latin characters?